 An eBCS AP that supports forwarding service shall declare its ability to forward by including the E-BCS Parameters element (see 9.4.2.bc.2 (E-BCS AP Parameters)) in the Beacon and broadcast Probe Response frames that it transmits.

-An eBCS AP that supports forwarding and is capable of embedding the requested metadata shall indicate its ability to support embedding by setting the corresponding subfield in the E-BCS Parameters element to 1 and shall append the requested metadata to the content received from the STA before forwarding it to the remote destination.
+An eBCS AP that supports forwarding and is capable of embedding shall indicate its ability to support embedding by setting the Metadata Embedding Supported subfield in the E-BCS Parameters element to 1 and shall append metadata to the HLP content received from the STA before forwarding it to the remote destination.

-NOTE—The format of the embedded metadata is out of scope of this standard and can be based on a relationship (if present) with the remote destination.
+NOTE—The content and the format of the embedded metadata is out of scope of this standard and can be based on a relationship with the remote destination.

 An eBCS AP that supports forwarding but does not support embedding of the requested metadata shall not forward the frame to the remote destination if the No Forwarding Without Embedding subfield in the E-BCS Parameters element carried in the UL eBCS frame is set to 1.
 Otherwise the AP shall forward the frame to the remote destination identified in the frame.